markfilliph/free-genai-bootcamp-2025/genai-architecting/Readme.md

 ## Data Strategy

 There is a concern of copyrighted materials, so we must purchase and supply materials and store them for access in our database.

+## Considerations

+We are considering using IBM Granite because it's a trully open-source model with training data is traceable so we can avoid any copyright issues and we are able to know what is going on in the model.